tynia/gowork/README.md

 **Server.PortInfo** the port for service

-Those are defined in config file: ```gowork/app/conf/config.json```, which is the base need of a server application.
+Those items mentioned above are the base need of a server application.
+And they are defined in config file: ```gowork/app/conf/config.json```.

 ---
 # Sample Building: